xihajun/NestTimeManager/README.md

-# PomodoroWithNestHub
+# Pomodoro (on Nest Hub or Nest mini)
-Automation Pomodoro based on your timetable with Google smart device using pychromecast
+Automated time management system based on your timetable with Google Smart Device using `pychromecast`

 ## Quick start